 Symptomatic individuals will be isolated and dismissed for further evaluation by a medical provider to include testing for Covid-19.

-- All household contacts, siblings, will be isolated and dismissed until results of a COVID test on the symptomatic individual are known.
+- Only the symptomatic individual will be isolated and dismissed until the results of a COVID test are known.

 If the medical provider is unable to order a COVID test or the student does not have a medical provider, the school medical director or designee will work in obtaining testing or referral to a site where the individual can be both evaluated and tested.

 Blood antibody testing or home tests at this time are not acceptable to be used in determining acute infection.

 Positive COVID PCR (swab) Test Results:

 In the event, an individual tests positive, the school COVID resource person will work with Washington County Public Health in tracking and tracing within the school.
 Washington County Public Health will contact the student(s), parents/guardians, or staff to perform contact tracing.